filmi-ubi/intern25/scratchpad/space_def_tool.md

 The end goal is a fully labeled, color-separated, and logically structured building map that exports to the YAML format used by the object tracking system.

+**5/15/25**
+I created and exported a complete vectorized layout of the 4601 building using a georeferenced TIFF sourced from Ohio’s GIS portal.
+The PNG originally provided by Eric couldn’t be properly aligned in QGIS, so I substituted in the state-provided GeoTIFF to ensure accurate coordinate registration (EPSG:4326).
+Eric later confirmed this was the correct approach.

+Using QGIS, I finalized three distinct GeoTIFF outputs:

+- One with the floorplan cleanly rendered over satellite imagery

+- One showing the internal layout with color-coded room types

+- One identical to the above but with no fill for a minimal reference layer

+Each version maintains correct spatial alignment and is suitable for integration into the environment builder.

+Additionally, I exported the full layout as a .geojson file, preserving all segment and space metadata for future parsing and YAML transformation.
+I also provided simplified .png snapshots for quick visual reference and packaged the original Ohio TIFF data separately for transparency.

+All files have been delivered to Misha for integration into the new React-based tool.
+I’m now preparing to begin collaborative work on that front.